codemagic-ci-cd/codemagic-docs/content/variables/environment-variables.md

 printenv
 ```

-Here you'll find some of the read-only environment variables explained.
+Here you'll find some of the built-in environment variables explained.

 | **Environment variable** | **Value**                                                                                                                                                       |
 | ------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |